Avaiga/taipy-doc/docs/knowledge_base/demos/production-planning.md

     customization.

 4. Scenario Comparison:
-    The balance icon leads to a page where users can compare two scenarios within the same month.
+    The balance icon takes users to a page where they can compare two scenarios for the same month.
-    This side-by-side comparison aids in evaluating the impact of different production plans.
+    This side-by-side comparison helps in assessing how different production plans might affect the situation.

 5. Visualizing Performance Over Time:
     By clicking the circle arrow icon, users can visualize the algorithm's performance over time.